 If you or a relative are diagnosed with a TBI and you believe it was another person’s fault, do not hesitate to call a traumatic brain injury attorney to discuss filing a brain injury lawsuit and pursuing compensation.

-At Randall & Stump, PLLC, our brain injury lawyers have seen many clients who experience symptoms that lead them to believe they’re suffering from a TBI.
+At Randall & Stump, Criminal Defense Attorneys, our brain injury lawyers have seen many clients who experience symptoms that lead them to believe they’re suffering from a TBI.
 When you or a loved one has a concussion, you may suffer from:

 The signs of a concussion can vary greatly from one person to another.
 This is one of the reasons it can be difficult to diagnose right away.
 If you or your relative were originally not diagnosed with a concussion, yet symptoms begin to appear in the days following the accident, go to the emergency room or see your physician as soon as possible.
 Following a diagnosis, contact a brain injury lawyer to discuss your right to file a claim and seek compensation.